xsawa32/ioBroker.rika-firenet/README.md

 * If not logged in log in at Rika WebLogin https://www.rika-firenet.com/web/login
 * open https://www.rika-firenet.com/web/stove/[YOURSTOVEID]
 * View sourcecode of this site (right mouse click - sourcecode)
-* Find the sensors.statusMainState and sensors.statusSubState - combinations
+* Find the sensors.statusMainState and sensors.statusSubState picture-combinations

 ## ToDo
 * change from request to axios